myscren/deeptimeML/README.md

 cd deeptimeML
 ```
 ## Instructions to run
-- The mat codes just click the "run" button in MATLAB.<br>
+- Run the mat codes just by clicking the "run" button in MATLAB.<br>
-- The py codes need to run according to the following instructions:
+- Run the py codes according to the following instructions:
 run PCA.py:
 ```
 python PCA.py